 In today’s business world, big data dominates the market in almost every niche.
 It offers companies of all sizes the opportunity to capitalize on accurate consumer data they have endeavored to gather, in the hope of increasing sales and revenue.
-Once the data has been obtained, it is crucial a business has an automated system in place, which will allow them to efficiently convert this data into useful insights.
+Once the data has been obtained, it is crucial a business has an automated system in place, which will allow them to efficiently convert this data into actionable insights.
 An analytical data mart is the most efficient way for an organization of any size to create readily available data, which is easy to find—thus increasing a company’s productivity.
+Further, with the rise of the public cloud and propensity for large organizations to begin onboarding enterprise applications and data, an analytical data mart in the cloud can further accelerate an organization’s access to data.

 What Exactly Is a Data Mart and Why Is It Important?

-A data mart is basically a subject-orientated database usually made up of a separate segment inside a data lake, which is relevant to a particular focus of a business such as marketing or risk management.
-The reason why so many companies are now implementing data marts is due to the fact business processes are vastly accelerated—information that could take months to pull out of a data warehouse can be accessed in a matter of days.
-Allowing actionable insights to be found more quickly.
+A data mart is basically a subject-orientated database usually made up of a separate segment inside a big data environment (i.e. Data Lake or Data Ware, which is relevant to a particular focus of a business such as marketing or risk management.
+The reason why companies design and implement data marts is due to the fact business processes are vastly accelerated—information that could take months to pull out of an enterprise data warehouse, for example, can be accessed in a matter of days.
+Allowing actionable insights to be found more quickly for a specific line of business requirement or project.

 The Different Types of Data Marts